Table of Contents

 Components – Develop websites piece by piece

-In web development, a web page can be divided into smaller components such as buttons, menus, forms, or content cards.
-Each component is independent, allowing easy updates and management of parts of a web page without affecting the rest.
+In web development, a web page can be divided into smaller components such as buttons, menus, forms, and content cards.
+Each component is independent, making it easy to update and manage parts of a web page without affecting the rest.
 Components can also be shared across multiple pages or sections.

 Virtual DOM – Fast page updates